Unlabeled Signed Graph Coloring

 \subsection{Signed Graphs \& Hyperplane Arrangements}

-A signed graph $\Sigma$ is a graph $G=(V,E)$ with a sign function $\epsilon:E \rightarrow\{+1,-1\}$ on its edge set.
+A signed graph $\Sigma$ is a graph $G=(V,E)$ with a sign function $\sigma:E \rightarrow\{+1,-1\}$ on its edge set.
 Edges with distinct endpoints are called links, with one endpoint are called half-edges, and with both endpoints the same are called loops.
 We do not allow free loops (no endpoints).
 By convention the sign function $\sigma$ does not take values on half-edges.
 For notational convenience we identify the vertex set $V$ with $[n]:=\{1,2,\cdots,n\}$, and use the notation $V(e)$ for the endpoint set of edge $e$.